 - (1) Section 10.1 of the Instrument requires that marketplaces make publicly available certain information pertaining to their operations and services.
 While section 10.1 sets out the minimum disclosure requirements, marketplaces may wish to make publicly available other information, as appropriate.
-Where this information is included in a marketplace's rules, regulations, policies and procedures or practices that are publicly available, the marketplace need not duplicate this disclosure. - Paragraph 10.1(a) requires marketplaces to disclose publicly all fees, including listing, trading, co-location, data and routing fees charged by the marketplace, an affiliate or by a third party to which services have been directly or indirectly outsourced or which directly or indirectly provides those services.
-This means that a marketplace is expected to publish and make readily available the schedule(s) of fees charged to any and all users of these services, including the basis for charging each fee (e.g., a per share basis for trading fees, a per subscriber basis for data fees, etc.) and would also include any fee rebate or discount and the basis for earning the rebate or discount.
-With respect to trading fees, it is not the intention of the Canadian securities regulatory authorities that a commission fee charged by a dealer for dealer services be disclosed in this context. - (3) Paragraph 10.1(b) requires marketplaces to disclose information on how orders are entered, interact and execute.
-This would include a description of the priority of execution for all order types and the types of crosses that may be executed on the marketplace.
-A marketplace should also disclose whether it sends information regarding indications of interest or order information to a smart order router. - (4) Paragraph 10.1(e) requires a marketplace to disclose its conflict of interest policies and procedures.
-For conflicts arising from the ownership of a marketplace by marketplace participants, the marketplace should include in its marketplace participant agreements a requirement that marketplace participants disclose that ownership to their clients at least quarterly.
-This is consistent with the marketplace participant's existing obligations to disclose conflicts of interest under National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Requirements.
-A marketplace should disclose if a marketplace or affiliated entity of a marketplace intends to trade for its own account on the marketplace against or in competition with client orders. - (5) Paragraph 10.1(f) requires marketplaces to disclose a description of any arrangements where the marketplace refers its participants to the services of a third-party provider where the marketplace receives some benefit (fee rebate, payment, etc.) if the marketplace participant uses the services of the third-party service provider, and has a potential conflict of interest.

-- (6) Paragraph 10.1(g) requires marketplaces that offer routing services to disclose a description of how routing decisions are made.
-The subsection applies whether routing is done by a marketplace-owned smart order router, by an affiliate of a marketplace, or by a third-party to which routing was outsourced. - (7) Paragraph 10.1(h) applies to marketplaces that disseminate indications of interest or any information in order to attract order flow.
+Where this information is included in a marketplace's rules, regulations, policies and procedures or practices that are publicly available, the marketplace need not duplicate this disclosure. - (2) Subsection 10.1(a) requires marketplaces to disclose publicly their fee schedule, including listing, trading, data and routing fees charged by the marketplace.
+The trading fees should provide the minimum and maximum fees payable for certain representative transactions.
+It is not the intention of the Canadian securities regulatory authorities that a commission fee charged by a dealer for dealer services be disclosed in this context.
+Each marketplace is required to publicly post a schedule of all trading fees that are applicable to outside marketplace participants that are accessing an order and executing a trade displayed through an information processor or information vendor.
+The requirement to disclose trading fees does not require a combined price calculation by each marketplace. - (3) Subsection 10.1(b) requires marketplaces to disclose information on how orders are entered, interact and execute.
+This would include a description of how orders are prioritized for execution and the types of crosses that may be executed on the marketplace.
+A marketplace should also disclose whether it sends information regarding indications of interest or order information to a smart order router. - (4) Subsection 10.1(f) requires marketplaces to disclose a description of any arrangements where the marketplace refers its participants to the services of a third-party provider where the marketplace receives some benefit (fee rebate, payment, etc.) if the marketplace participant uses the services of the third-party service provider, and has a potential conflicts of interest. - (5) Subsection 10.1(g) requires marketplaces that offer routing services to disclose a description of how routing decisions are made.
+The subsection applies whether routing is done by a marketplace-owned smart order router, by an affiliate of a marketplace, or by a third-party to which routing was outsourced. - (6) Subsection 10.1(h) applies to marketplaces that disseminate indications of interest or any information in order to attract order flow.
 The Instrument requires that these marketplaces make publicly available information regarding their practices regarding the dissemination of information.
 This would include a description of the type of information included in the indication of interest displayed, and the types of recipients of such information.
 For example, a marketplace would describe whether the recipients of an indication of interest are the general public, all of its subscribers, particular categories of subscribers or smart order routers operated by their subscribers or by third party vendors.